 Best for Apéro

 L’Avant Comptoir – We’ll always go back here for the ham croquettes and well-priced wines, despite uneven service and the crowd that packs into the recently renovated but still standing-room-only space during prime time.
-Ladies: Don’t wear open toe shoes here.
-Open every day.
+If you’ve been before and are looking for newer options, they’ve expanded their empire to include the seafood-oriented L’Avant Comptoir de la Mer next door, as well as L’Avant Comptoir du Marché inside the covered Marché Saint-Germain at at 14 rue Lobineau.
+All locations are open every day of the week.

 Best for Dinner

 Huitrerie Régis – Get your iodine fix with a platter of gorgeous fines de claires at this oyster specialist.
+They have very little else on offer, so don’t come if you’re not ready to gorge on huitres and Chablis.
 Reservations not accepted.
 Closed Monday.

-Fish (La Boissonnerie) – It’s best to book a table in advance if you can, but the bilingual crew at this seafood restaurant usually save a few tables for walk-ins, or you can plan to eat at the bar.
+Fish (La Boissonnerie) – It’s best to book a table in advance if you can, but the bilingual crew at this casual neighborhood institution usually save a few tables for walk-ins.
+It’s also possible to eat at the bar (Hayden is back!), which is especially attractive for solo diners.
 Open every day for lunch and dinner.

 Josephine Chez Dumonet – Bring your appetite to this perennial favorite for old fashioned favorites like boeuf bourguignon, duck confit and gigot d’agneau.
 Don’t forget to order the big-as-your-head Grand Marnier soufflé.
 Book a week or so in advance.
 Closed Saturday and Sunday.

 Fromagerie Sanders – A friendly, family-run fromagerie in the covered Marché Saint Germain with a particularly good selection of aged Comté and sheep’s milk cheeses from the Pyrénées.
-Closed Monday.
+Twiggy and Michel, the couple who run this community gathering place, have excellent recommendations if you need a little guidance.
+Closed Sunday afternoon and all day Monday.

 Pierre Hermé – Join the hushed masses who queue to worship at the altar of pastry demi-god Pierre Hermé.
 Tarts, cakes, chocolates, ice cream and, of course, macarons.
 We strongly prefer these over the famous Ladurée.
 Open every day.